BitJam/live-usb-maker/README.md

   - config file: /root/.config/live-usb-maker/live-usb-maker.conf
   - the config file will be sourced if it exists
   - it will be created if it doesn't exist
+  - If encryption is enabled, the user will be prompted to enter a new passphrase on the first boot of the live-usb
 ```

 The Script